 - Advised on copyright law and contractual issues in a dispute relating to the planned publication of an academic treatise.

-- Acted for the BPI as junior counsel in the preparation of an application for an injunction to prevent the Pirate Party UK from providing a proxy service on its website permitting internet users to circumvent the blocking orders over The Pirate Bay website in Dramatico Entertainment & others v British Sky Broadcasting & others EWHC 268 (Ch).
-Ultimately the Pirate Party UK took down the proxy service in the face of imminent legal action.
+- Acted for the BPI as junior counsel in the preparation of an application for an injunction to prevent the Pirate Party UK from providing a proxy service on its website permitting internet users to circumvent the blocking orders over The Pirate Bay website granted in Dramatico Entertainment & others v British Sky Broadcasting & others EWHC 268 (Ch).
+The Pirate Party UK took down the proxy service in the face of imminent legal action.

 Current and recent work